Quick Facts About MPGe

 How Is MPGe Calculated?

 A car that uses 33.7 kilowatt-hours (kWh) of electricity to travel 100 miles rates 100 MPGe.
-When the EPA devised MPGe in the early 2000s, the government agency calculated that 33.7 kWh of electricity was comparable to a gallon of gasoline fuel in terms of its energy content.
+When the EPA devised MPGe in the early 2000s, the government agency calculated that 33.7 kWh of electricity was comparable to a gallon of gasoline fuel in terms of energy content.

 MORE: 10 Best Electric Car Deals